valancej/documentation/_pro/quickstart/getting-started-part-three.md

 ![Downloading AES key]({{ site.baseurl }}/images/gettingstarted/aes_key.png)

-Now that you've downloaded your AES key, we'll created a new file named `dockercfg` where we'll drop in our Dockerhub credentials:
+Now that you've downloaded your AES key, we'll created a new file named `dockercfg` where we'll drop in our Docker Hub credentials:

 ```json
 {